 Voyager 2 also imaged the Uranian moons we already knew, revealing their amazing geology.

+The last Uranian moon discovered before Voyager 2’s arrival was Miranda, found by Gerard Kuiper at McDonald Observatory in Texas in 1948.
 Thanks to Voyager 2, we saw Miranda much more clearly.
-In fact, it picked up the nickname of Frankenstein moon for its weird appearance.
+In fact, it picked up the nickname of Frankenstein moon because its strange haphazard appearance.

-It had been discovered from Earth that Uranus – like Saturn – has rings.
-Voyager 2 surveyed Uranus’ rings and discovered 2 new ones, bringing the total number of rings to 11.
+By the time of Voyager 2’s visit, it had already been discovered from Earth that Uranus has rings.
+Voyager 2 surveyed Uranus’ rings and discovered two new ones, bringing the total number of rings to 11.
 Today, there are 13 known rings.